-Jackfruit is absolutely one of a kind tropical fruit recognized for its unique shape, and size.
-The fruity flavor of its sweet arils (bulbs) can be appreciated from a distance.
-In common with other tropical fruits such as durian, banana, etc., it is also rich in energy, dietary fiber, minerals, and vitamins and free from saturated fats or cholesterol; fitting it into one of the healthy treats to relish!
+Jackfruit is absolutely one of a kind tropical fruit recognized for its unique shape and size.
+The strong, fruity aroma of its sweet arils (bulbs) can be appreciated from a distance.
+In common with other tropical fruits such as durian, banana, etc., it is also rich source energy, dietary fiber, minerals, and vitamins, and zero saturated fats and cholesterol, making it into one of the healthy fruits to relish!

 Botanically, this popular Asian tropical fruit belongs to the family of Moraceae, of the genus: Artocarpus and is closely related to figs, mulberry, and breadfruit.
 Scientific name: Artocarpus heterophyllus.